orchestral/docs/src/components/extension/usage.md

 ### Handling a Route {#handling-a-route}

-Unliked basic packages for Laravel 4, end users doesn't have control to manage packages routing as compared to Orchestra Platform, any extension that offer routing would only need to identify a default route option by adding:
+Unliked basic packages for Laravel, end users doesn't have control to manage packages routing as compared to Orchestra Platform, any extension that offer routing would only need to identify a default route option by adding:

 	{
 		"config": {